pypa/virtualenv/docs/index.rst

     and is not guaranteed to work in all circumstances.
 It is possible that the option will be deprecated in a future version of ``virtualenv``.

 Normally environments are tied to a specific path.
 That means that you cannot move an environment around or copy it to another computer.
 You can fix up an environment to make it relocatable with the command::

     $ virtualenv --relocatable ENV

-This will make some of the files created by setuptools or distribute use relative paths, and will change all the scripts to use ``activate_this.py`` instead of using the location of the Python interpreter to select the environment.
+This will make some of the files created by setuptools use relative paths, and will change all the scripts to use ``activate_this.py`` instead of using the location of the Python interpreter to select the environment.

 **Note:** scripts which have been made relocatable will only work if the virtualenv is activated, specifically the python executable from